YWCA of Silicon Valley Announces the Recipients of the 26th Annual Tribute to Women (TWIN) Awards

 Shyh-Mei Ho, Distinguished Engineer, IBM Silicon Valley Lab

-Trudy Johnson, MA, RN, NEA-BC, Chief Nursing Officer, Santa Clara Valley Medical Center
+Trudy Johnson, MA, RN, NEA-BC, Interim Executive Director and Chief Nursing Officer, Santa Clara Valley Medical Center

 Judy Joice, VP Corporate QA, DURECT Corporation